simonpainter/www.simonpainter.com/docs/medium/intentional-alerting.md

+---

+title: "The Power of Intentional Alerting"
+---
-# The Power of Intentional Alerting: Lessons from Personal Tech and Enterprise IT
+Lessons from Personal Tech and Enterprise IT

 Notifications and alerts are ubiquitous in our always-on, hyper-connected world.
 But as I’ve learnt from personal experience and my work in enterprise IT, more alerts don’t necessarily mean better outcomes.
 In fact, over-alerting can be downright counterproductive.